katiehuangx/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/B. Product Funnel Analysis.md

 - Lobster has the highest view to purchase percentage at 48.74%.

-4. What is the average conversion rate from view to cart add?
+**4. What is the average conversion rate from view to cart add?**
-5. What is the average conversion rate from cart add to purchase?
+**5. What is the average conversion rate from cart add to purchase?**

 ```sql
 SELECT